 Criteria Lower sens itivity High er sensitivity

 L-M

-Landform A medium to large-scale gently rolling plateaux.
-The LCT comprises an elevated landform, varying between 210 and283m AOD.
+Landform ntly rolling plate petween 210 ar comprises an

-М-Н
+M-H

-Sense of openness / enclosure scattered hed gerow trees ar n developmen gebanks, sparsely t heightens levels and is present.
+Sense of openness / enclosure scattered hed gerow trees ar rn development ebanks, sparsely heightens levels and is present.

 М

-Field pattern and scale enclosure, me dieval enclosu scale of the fi ns with areas of res based on str eld pattern is me scale . rip fields and B
+Field pattern and scale enclosure, me dieval enclosu scale of the fie ns with areas of res based on str eld pattern is me scale . rip fields and Ba arton fields.

-М-Н
+M-H

-Land cover arable farming ponds and rou a disused airfi g, conifer plant Igh ground.
-R eld at Smeath mmons (now careas of the LC eation area.
-Th opses), small T are occupied by ere are also a few
+Land cover arable farming ponds and rou a disused airfi g, conifer plant gh ground.
+R eld at Smeath mmons (now co areas of the LCT eation area.
+The opses), small are occupied by ere are also a few

-М-Н
+M-H

-Perceptual qualities common land resulting in high and rough gro gh levels of tra a lack of mode moteness.
-The rn development, ese qualities are
+Perceptual qualities common land resulting in high and rough gro gh levels of tra ccape with some ound).
+There is anquillity and re and the disused m a lack of moder moteness.
+The n development, se qualities are

 М

-Historic Landscape Character medieval enclo generally of lo areas of media osure (29%), wer sensitivity eval enclosure or ground, med based on strip t re (18%) and a velopment.
-Ho fields (27%) as
+Historic Landscape Character The Devon HLC indicates that the majority of the LCT is made up of post-medieval enclosure (29%), modern enclosure (18%) and airfield (3%) - generally of lower sensitivity to solar PV development.
+However there are areas of medieval enclosure based on strip fields (27%) as well as smaller areas of rough ground, medieval enclosure and Barton fields which have a higher sensitivity.

 AONB AONB AONB AONB AONB

 Scenic and special qualities All of this LCT falls within the Blackdown Hills AONB, which is nationally designated for its scenic quality.
 The special qualities of this part of the protected landscape, as recognised in the AONB's 'Statement of Significance', include it being isolated and unspoilt rural area relatively undisturbed by modern development; its high visual quality derived from the complex patterns and mosaics of landscapes; and long views over field patterned landscape Some of these may be affected by solar PV development, particularly its isolated, unspoilt rural character.

 Discussion on landscape sensitivity Although the medium to large scale gently rolling landform and presence of hedges, woodland blocks and former airfield might indicate lower sensitivity to the principle of solar PV development, the high levels of openness, remaining sensitive field patterns, strong agricultural and tranquil character increases the LCT's sensitive.
 As well as the above the high scenic quality of the area (recognised through AONB designation), and particularly its isolated and unspoilt rural character and diversity of landscape patterns (which are recognised within the AONB's 'Statement of significance') increases sensitivity to solar PV development.

-Sensitivity to Very Small (<1h na) М
+Sensitivity to Very Small (<1h ia) М

 different sizes of Small (>1-5ha) М

 solar PV development Medium (>5-10 М-Н

-Large (>10-15h a) н
+Large (>10-15h a) Н